-No EA may be displayed within the boundaries of a polling station (including all storeys and the outer walls of the premises) or within any NCZ on the polling day (see Chapter 13), but except for static display of EAs that are authorised by the RO (e.g. EAs mounted at designated spots).
-Where there are premises situated within the NCZ, the ROs should issue a notice in advance to all the candidates in the Rural Areas concerned asking them to remove all of their EAs, if any, displayed at the premises within the NCZ before the polling day.

-The exhibition of portable displays of EAs on vehicles (whether in motion or parked within the NCZ) or held or carried by persons is also regarded as a canvassing activity which is forbidden within an NCZ.
+9.36 No EA may be displayed within the boundaries of a polling station (including all storeys and the outer walls of the premises) or within the NCZ on the polling day (see Chapter 15), but except for static display of EAs that are authorised by the RO (e.g. EAs mounted at designated spots).
+Where there are premises situated within the NCZ, the ROs should issue a notice in advance to all the candidates for the constituencies concerned asking them to remove all of their EAs displayed at the premises within the NCZ before the polling day. exhibition of portable displays of EAs on vehicles (whether in motion or parked within the NCZ) or held or carried by persons is also regarded as a canvassing activity which is forbidden within an NCZ.
 Therefore, candidates should arrange the removal of EAs on the windows or bodywork of any public service vehicles (e.g. public light buses, taxis, etc.) before the polling day if those vehicles will pass through or be parked within the NCZ on the polling day.
 If a candidate fails to remove the EAs as requested by the RO, the RO may issue a warning to him/her to remove the offending EAs immediately.
 If the candidate does not comply, the EAC may issue a censure or reprimand.
-The RO for the Rural Area will provide each candidate of that Rural Area with 1 set of sketch maps or plans showing the boundaries of all polling stations and all NCZs outside those polling stations.
+The RO for the relevant constituency will provide each candidate of that constituency with 1 set of sketch maps or plans showing the boundaries of all polling stations in respect of the relevant constituency and all NCZs outside those polling stations.
+[Amended in June 2012, June 2020 and October 2021]